ezrosent/egg-smol/core-relations/README.md

   evaluate simple predicates on rows.
 Tables can optionally communicate that some constraints can be computed extremely quickly, which allows them to be evaluated without an index.
-This is how egglog table "timestamps" are supported (the query engine itself doesn't know about seminaive).
+This is how egglog table "timestamps" are supported (the query engine itself doesn't know about timestamps or seminaive).

 There are a lot of details needed to get all of this to work, but the upshot is an implementation of free join that _doesn't care_ whether it is reading from a standard egglog table or whether it is reading from a union-find.
 Users can even define new tables outside of this crate and then query them the same way.
-The implementation also allows for egglog's encoding of seminaive evaluation to be written _on top_ of the existing backend (without any loss in performance).
+The implementation also allows for egglog's encoding of seminaive evaluation to be written _on top_ of the existing backend.

 ### Free Join
-This crate implements Free Join, a faster version of GJ with better batching.
+This crate implements Free Join, a faster version of GJ that allows for more batching.
 Unlike the original paper, this implemention generates a plan from scratch using a similar method to egglog, but one that tries to minimize both the _size_ of each stage but also the _number_ of stages.